suncoast-devs/handbook/lessons/js-dom/events.md

 > [`document`](https://developer.mozilla.org/en-US/docs/Web/API/Document)
 > represents any web page loaded in the browser and serves as an entry point
-> into the web page's content, which is the DOM
+> into the web page's content, which is the DOM.

 ## Listening to events on elements